m0xpd/encore/PCBs/README.md

 The combination of the alpha potentiometers and the Thonkiconn jacks gives the correct spacing between the Control Board and the Front Panel.

 VR1 and VR5 are Song Huei 9mm Trim Pots, such as [these](https://www.thonk.co.uk/shop/ttpots/)

+## Control Board 5V Power

+5V is required on the Control Board for the derivation of control voltages via VR2:4 and the limiting of externally applied CVs via the Schottky diodes D1:6.

+I did not want to use the PT2399's 5V supply in this application and found it convenient to generate 5V using a 78L05 regulator ("IC1") from the 12V rail, even though a much simpler circuit could have been used.
+Laziness rules!

 ## Board Interface